WDEL loves pets! That's why we've partnered with

 who need good homes.
 You can also get answers to your pet health

 feature, plus useful information for any animal lover in our

 Tip of the Month

-Last Week's Pets: Jack the dog and Charlotte the cat are still available.
+Last Week's Pets: Faith the dog has been adopted.
+Cloud the cat is still available.

 If you're interested in adopting one of the Pets of the Week, or seeing

 what other pets are available for adoption, contact the